 Don’t just finish an implementation, move on, and forget about it.
 Note what went well and what could have gone better.
 Look at your implementations and identify common bottlenecks and mistakes that you might be repeating.

-With the GuideCX reporting feature you can analyze project trends—for example, whether projects complete on time and how many tasks were late.
+If you have the tools to do so, analyze project trends—for example, whether projects complete on time and how many tasks were late.
 Learning from your past implementations can help you optimize the customer experience by making your next implementations even faster and better.

 Bad onboarding and implementation processes are the number one reason customers don’t renew SaaS subscriptions.
-But you don’t have to live with that outcome.
-With the right processes, you can make a good first impression, deliver value faster, and earn clients for life.
+With the right processes, you can make a good first impression, reduce TTV, and earn clients for life.